kultie/Unity-Behaviour-Tree/README.md

 ## Context
 - All the data for the tree will contains in here.
 - All node in the tree will use this as the intermediate to communicate with eachother
-- Create your own Context and extending it by BehaviourContext class
+- Create your own Context and extending it with BehaviourContext class

 ## Root
 - Root of the tree, these just a place holder and make sense for all you english speaker since tree start will composite node is not understandable